-Showing that cyber MNCs don't have a uniform effect on state power (as suggest by Nye, for example) and the effect is related to the state capacity and political regime and can cover both international and domestic politics.
+Demonstrating that the differential impact cyber-MNCs have on state power (as suggested in general by Nye, for example) is related to both the particular state in question’s capacity and its political regime and can encompass international and domestic politics alike.

-New explanations for the weakening of the liberal order in the last decade and the returning of the revisionist powers.
+Providing new explanations for the weakening of the liberal order in the last decade and the return of revisionist powers.

-New effects of Internet technology (represented here by the cyber MNCs) on the power diffusion and power erosion of states.
-We will argue that sometimes the Internet was the critical ingredient that caused the resulting political effect.
+Explaining the new, sometimes crucial effect of Internet technology, represented in the study by cyber-MNCs, on the diffusion and erosion of states’ powers.

-2.1 Literature review
+Literature review

-The literature review will try to give a background to the terminology we will use in the research starting with the connection between power and technology.
-As the research is dealing with cyber MNCs we will describe the special attributes cyber MNCs have and combine the discussion of power and cyber MNCs to understand the diffusion of state's power by MNCs.
-We will conclude the literature review with our two independent variables: state's political regimes and state capacity which are responsible for the differentiation in the political power effect on states.
+The literature review will contextualize the research terminology used in the study, beginning with the relation between power and technology.
+As the study addresses cyber-MNCs, their special attributes will be outlined and combined with the discussion of power and cyber-MNCs in order to understand the diffusion of state’s power by such MNCs.
+We will conclude the literature review by examining political regimes and states’ capacities: the two independent variables responsible for the differential effect on the political power of states.

-Power and Technology

-When referring to state power, one tends to think of power in old-fashioned ways, as hard power or "the ability to get others to do what they otherwise wouldn’t do" (Dahl & Douglas 2005), disregarding soft power.
-Soft power, a term coined by Nye (1990), is the ability to set agendas which determine how others see issues (Bachrach & Baratz 1963, 632-642) and the ability, to affect minds so that there will be no need to twist arms when push comes to shove (Lukes 2009).
-Usually, hard power includes tangible resources such as force and money while soft power often includes intangible factors such as institutions, ideas, values, culture and the perceived legitimacy of polices (Nye 2012, 21).
+One can often conceive of state power in outmoded ways as simply hard power, “the ability to get others to do what they otherwise wouldn’t do” (Dahl and Douglas 2005).
+This disregards soft power, a term coined by Nye (1990) for the ability to set agendas which determine how others see issues (Bachrach and Baratz 1963, 632-642) and the ability to affect minds so that there will ultimately be no need to twist arms (Lukes 2009).
+Hard power usually relates to tangible resources such as military capacities and finance, while soft power encompasses intangibles such as institutions, ideas, values, culture, and the perceived legitimacy of policies (Nye 2012, 21).

-Most existing International Relations theories of power were developed in the context of industrial technology.
-Morgenthau (1978, 322) claimed power or security seeking states gained relative advantages by the development of more efficient production methods (economic power) or advanced weaponry (military power).
-The information and communications technology changed some of these power perceptions.
-Internet technology was conceived and developed in the US, and it represents the liberal norms and values of the US government in the early 1990 and the willingness to project US soft power (Carr 2016, 184-185; McCarthy 2015, 74-100).
-US politicians under the Clinton-Gore administration promoted the open and anonymous environment of the internet which they believed would undermine authoritarianism and repression and promote liberal ideas (Miller 2018).
-But as Carr (2016, 182-190) claims: "the Internet technology is not discriminating - It can be used to enhance or undermine state power…the Internet is neither democratizing nor repressive...it is an expression of the interests and values of those who engage with it".
+Most International Relations theories of power were developed in the context of the classic industrial age.
+Morgenthau (1978, 322) claims that power- or security-seeking states gain relative advantage by the development of more efficient production methods (economic power) and/or advanced combat capability (military power).
+Information and communications technology has changed some of these perceptions of power.
+Internet technology was initially conceived and developed in the United States and came to represent Washington’s liberal norms and values in the early 1990s and its desire to project US soft power (Carr 2016, 184-185; McCarthy 2015, 74-100).
+Members of the Clinton administration promoted the open and anonymous environment the Internet provided, believing it would undermine authoritarianism and oppression and promote liberal ideas (Miller 2018).
+However, as Carr states, “Internet technology is not discriminating – It can be used to enhance or undermine state power…the Internet is neither democratizing nor repressive...it is an expression of the interests and values of those who engage with it” (2016, 182-190).